 An epoxy liner may be the best option if:

-• Your pipe has cracks, is old, or becoming weak
+- Your pipe has cracks, is old, or is becoming weak

 An epoxy liner may not be the best option if:

-• Your pipe is missing chunks or have large holes
+- Your pipe is missing chunks or has large holes

 Since the epoxy liner is going into the old pipe, the old pipe needs to be in decent enough shape so the new liner can be inserted into the old pipe and have structure to grab onto.